freesewing/freesewing/markdown/dev/training/git/en.md

 ## Chapter 45: Where to go from here

-We've covered a lot of groud and hopefully you'll walk away from this series with a good understanding of git's basic principles, as well as some hands-on examples and commands to guide you through the most common use-cases.
+We've covered a lot of ground and hopefully you'll walk away from this series with a good understanding of git's basic principles, as well as some hands-on examples and commands to guide you through the most common use-cases.